sva-s1/log-zoo/README.md

 The goal of `log-zoo` is to provide a centralized collection of real-world log examples for development, testing, and security research.
 These samples are useful for building and validating parsers, testing normalization rules, and understanding data structures from different log sources.

 > [!IMPORTANT]
 > The logs in this repository are **raw events** sourced directly from vendors (e.g., cloud applications, network appliances, self-hosted software).
-They have **not** been parsed or processed by SentinelOne's Security DataLake (SDL) or any other SIEM.
+They have **not** been parsed or processed by SentinelOne's Singularity DataLake (SDL) or any other SIEM.

 ***